signalfx/splunk-otel-java/deployments/cloudfoundry/buildpack/README.md

-# Splunk distribution of OpenTelemetry Java Instrumentation Buildpack
+# Splunk Distribution of OpenTelemetry Java Instrumentation Buildpack

-A [CloudFoundry buildpack](https://docs.run.pivotal.io/buildpacks/) to install and run the Splunk distribution of the OpenTelemetry Java Instrumentation agent in CloudFoundry apps.
+A [CloudFoundry buildpack](https://docs.run.pivotal.io/buildpacks/) to install and run the Splunk Distribution of the OpenTelemetry Java Instrumentation agent in CloudFoundry apps.

 > :construction: This project is currently in **BETA**.